tesseract-ocr/tessdoc/Planning.md

 * Add an option to output separate files for multipage input (out1.hocr, out2.hocr ...)

-* Add multi- threading option to the command line (openmp will be disabled at runtime in this mode).
+* Add multi-threading option to the command line (openmp will be disabled at runtime in this mode).

-* Use llvm's tools: clang-format, clang-tidy, sanitizers.
+* Explore the option to use Protocol Buffers or FlatBuffers for the traineddata.

 ## 4.0.0